 2014 Team Outlook: Detroit Lions

-QB Matthew Stafford, DET - Stud (low risk)
+QB Matthew Stafford, LAR - Stud (low risk)

 PASS HAPPY Matthew Stafford is a fantasy stud.
 One thing we know is he is going to throw the ball and he's going to throw it a lot.
 Last year Stafford threw 93 fewer passes than in 2012, and his attempts were down to 634 (his lowest in any full season of his career).
 No, that is not a typo.
 For a bit of context, 634 attempts ranks as the 17th-most pass attempts in a season ever.
 Needless to say, this guy likes to air it out.
 He has maybe one of the greatest targets of all time to throw it to in Calvin Johnson.
 The Lions also brought in Golden Tate and rookie Eric Ebron and their running backs are glorified receivers.
 With more weapons than ever, expect Stafford to carry this offense even more.
 He does throw a high amount of interceptions, but that comes with all the attempts.
 Stafford is ranked around the Top 5 fantasy quarterbacks and should be drafted and started in all leagues.
 He has been on the doorstep of elite for a couple seasons now and he has the potential to muscle his way into the Big three (Manning, Rodgers and Brees).